 From the north, the city experienced surge along the levees at the south shore of Lake Pontchartrain.
-Before landfall, northeasterly winds pushed surge within the lake; note the northeast-to-southwest gradient in the lake in Figs. 11b,c.
+Before landfall, northeasterly winds pushed surge within the lake; note the northeast-to-southwest gradient in the lake in Figure 11b-c.
 However, as the storm made landfall and the winds shifted, surge was pushed around the barrier islands, through Lake Borgne and the passes, and into Lake Pontchartrain.
-Note the surges of 2.25 m at AK gauge 17 (Fig. 22) and 3.25 m at the NOAA station 8747437 (Fig. 21) located near the entrance to Lake Borgne.
-This flow into the lake was caused by the easterly and southeasterly winds and by a strong gradient between the lakes (as computed in Figs. 11c-e).
-This exchange is shown at the permanent USGS gauges 301001089442600 and 30830089515000 in eastern Lake Pontchartrain (Fig. 26); the lake fills over the second half of 1 September 2008 and then drains gradually over 2-3 September 2008 (Fig. 27).
-As measured at NOAA station 8761927 (Fig. 21), the USACE gauges 85575, 85625, and 85670 (Figs. 24-26), and the deployable USGS gauges ORL-02, ORL-10, and ORL-14 (Fig. 27), the maximum surge levels in the lake were 1.5-2 m, but they occurred 9-12 h after landfall, when the lake had come to an equilibrium with Lake Borgne (as computed in Fig. 11f).
-This behavior is matched well by ADCIRC at all gauges.
+Note the surges of 2.25m at AK gage 17 (Figure 22) and 3.25m at the NOAA station 8747437 (Figure 21) located near the entrance to Lake Borgne.
+This flow into the lake was caused by the easterly and southeasterly winds and by a strong gradient between the lakes (as computed in Figure 11c-e).
+This exchange is shown at the permanent USGS gages 301001089442600 and 30830089515000 in eastern Lake Pontchartrain (Figure 26); the lake fills over the second half of 01 September 2008 and then drains gradually over 02-03 September 2008 (Figure 27).
+As measured at NOAA station 8761927 (Figure 21), the USACE gages 85575, 85625 and 85670 (Figure 24-26), and the deployable USGS gages ORL-02, ORL-10 and ORL-14 (Figure 27), the maximum surge levels in the lake were 1.5-2m, but they occurred 9-12hr after landfall, when the lake had come to an equilibrium with Lake Borgne (as computed in Figure 11f).
+This behavior is matched well by ADCIRC at all gages.

 Finally, on the west bank of the river, the surge was smaller, but it propagated far inland and approached the west bank of New Orleans.
-As Gustav made landfall, its winds shifted southerly over Barataria Bay, creating surge of 1.5-2.25 m along Grand Isle and adjacent barrier islands (as computed in Fig. 11d).
-As measured at NOAA stations 8761724 and 8762075 and AK gauge 11, the coastal surge built and receded quickly.
-However, much of the surge pushed inland because the winds continued to blow southerly for more than 12 h after landfall.
-Surge propagated into the marsh/lake system through Little Lake, Lake Salvador, and Lake Cataouatche, located south of New Orleans.
+As Gustav made landfall, its winds shifted southerly over Barataria Bay, creating surge of 1.5-2.25m along Grand Isle and adjacent barrier islands (as computed in Figure 11d).
+As measured at NOAA stations 8761724 and 8762075 and AK gage 11, the coastal surge built and receded quickly.
+However, much of the surge pushed inland because the winds continued to blow southerly for more than 12hr after landfall.
+Surge propagated into the marsh/lake system through Little Lake, Lake Salvador and Lake Cataouatche, located south of New Orleans.
 As the surge moved northward, it became less peaked in the hydrographs.
-At the permanent USGS gauges 292800090060000 and 07380335 located in Little Lake, the peak surge is 1.5 m and occurs 6-8 h after landfall (Fig. 27).
-Farther north,
+At the permanent USGS gages 292800090060000 and 07380335 located in Little Lake, the peak surge is 1.5m and occurs 6-8hr after landfall (Figure 27).
+Farther north, at the USACE gages 82875, 76230 and 76240 and USGS permanent gage 2951190901217 located near Lake Salvador, the peak surge is 1m and persists for 12-36hr after landfall (Figure 25).
+Farther west, at the CHL gages 10512, 10508 and 10514 located in the marsh north of Terrebonne Bay, the inland push and slow recession is also evident in the days following landfall (Figure 23).
+There appears to be too much attenuation in the surge signals at CHL gages 10508 and 10514, indicating locally insufficient resolution of fine scale channels that provide conveyances that are important in getting the relatively quick surge into the system.
+Thus frictional resistance and conveyance resolution are especially important when the time scale of the flow is fast.